 Speed of Light

-The speed of light in a fiber optic cable works out to 10 milliseconds per thousand miles, for a ping time (due to the speed of light) of 60 milliseconds on a coast-to-coast (US) fiber link.
+The speed of light in a fibre optic cable works out to 10 milliseconds per thousand miles, for a ping time (due to the speed of light) of 60 milliseconds on a coast-to-coast (US) fibre link.
 Remember that long distance routes are not normally as-the-crow-flies, so the distance may be much further than you think, especially with overseas connections.

 Router in and out time